W. Douglas Catterall

 • Member and Recording Secretary, General Education Committee, Cameron University, 2001-2004.

-• Chair, Assessment Committee, Department of History and Government, Cameron University, 2010-Present.
+• Chair, History Program Assessment Committee, Department of History and Government, Cameron University, 2010-Present.

-• Member, Assessment Committee, Department of History and Government, Cameron University, 2000-Present.
+• Member, History Program Assessment Committee, Department of History and Government, Cameron University, 2000-Present.

 • Member, Personnel Standards Committee, Department of History and Government, Cameron University, 2000-2004.

-"Friday Forum" for the College of St. Benedict & St. John's
+organizer of "Friday Forum" for the College of St. Benedict & St.

 • Gemeentelijke Archiefdienst Rotterdam